the-events-calendar/event-tickets/readme.txt

 = [4.10.1] TBD =

+* Tweak - Make clipboard icon for ticket block a tooltip and persistent [122444]
 * Tweak - Add filter for attendee registration page template [121223]
 * Fix - Only show attendee registration for RSVP if going [121026]
 * Fix - Fix broken ticket block sagas to allow syncing with event times [120736]